MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/README.md

 In the section FORCE_EVAL < PROPERTIES, is the input needed to compute TD-DFT calculations.
 If one wishes to compute only KS properties (overlaps, energies) one can delete this section.
 One would also need to set completion_level = 0 in the file submit_template.slm

-If the user needs to change the input based on thier needs the changes should be done to this input file.
+If the user needs to change the cp2k input, the changes should be done to this input file.
 One must make sure that the cube files can be produced via WRITE_CUBE .TRUE.

 Other required files for running the CP2K input file are basis set and pseudopotential files or any other files required to run the calculations, such as `dftd3.dat`.
 The full path to these files in the `cp2k_input_template.inp` file shoud be specified.

-For `TDDFPT` section the number of excited states are specified.
-Higher number of excited states needs higher computational cost.

 [CP2K paper](https://aip.scitation.org/doi/pdf/10.1063/5.0007045)